cthackers/adm-zip/APPNOTE.md

            ignore       2
            fail         3

         4.5.8.3 Patch support is provided by PKPatchMaker(tm) technology and is covered under U.S. Patents and Patents Pending.
 The use or implementation in a product of certain technological aspects set forth in the current APPNOTE, including those with regard to strong encryption or patching requires a license from PKWARE.
         Refer to the section in this document entitled "Incorporating PKWARE Proprietary Technology into Your Product" for more information.

    4.5.9 -PKCS#7 Store for X.509 Certificates (0x0014):

-        This field MUST contain information about each of the certificates files may be signed with.
+        This field MUST contain information about each of the certificates files MAY be signed with.
 When the Central Directory Encryption feature is enabled for a ZIP file, this record will appear in the Archive Extra Data Record, otherwise it will appear in the first central directory record and will be ignored in any other record.

         Note: all fields stored in Intel low-byte/high-byte order.

         Value     Size     Description